Incubator Mentors & Experts

 Maria Potapov, CFA is a partner at Stratis Advisory with over 20 years of experience in business strategy, risk, startups and investments.
 She has launched and lead 11 ventures in finance and technology and brought 15 products to market over the course of her career.
 Prior to Stratis, Maria served as the head of R&D at SVB Financial Group, where she helped create several new business lines for long-term EPS growth.
 Before SVB, she was founding partner, chief investment officer and chief compliance officer of Green Alpha Advisors.
 Maria previously lead investment research, portfolio management, product development and regulatory compliance at a boutique investment management firm with more than $2 billion in assets under management.
 Maria has also served as a C-level officer, Board director and investor at several FinTech and software startups.
 She started her career as a research analyst at the European Bank for Reconstruction and Development and the Federal Reserve Bank of San Francisco.
 Maria is a Chartered Financial Analyst, a member of the CFA Institute, and a member of the National Association of Corporate Directors.
 She has also served as a board member of the CFA Society of San Francisco and the Financial Women’s Association of San Francisco.
 Maria holds an MBA from Imperial College London and a BA in economics from Boston University.

-Marion Smith has over 20 years experience building and managing emerging companies.
+Marion Smith has over 20 years of experience building and managing emerging companies.
 He is a veteran of start-up ventures and board-level decision-making as well as a successful corporate manager and team builder.
-Marion is currently Head of Strategy and Operations for the Software Networking BU within Brocade Communications (formerly Vyatta).
+Marion is currently VP & GM at Pulse Secure.
+He was formerly Head of Strategy and Operations for the Software Networking BU within Brocade Communications (formerly Vyatta).
 Before joining Vyatta (acquired by Brocade in 2012), Marion built four companies from start-up to commercial operations, including being instrumental in building Inktomi Corporation from a 6 person start-up to a 500 employee publicly-traded company with a peak market-cap of $25 Billion in 2000.
 Marion was Founder and CEO of Renewvia Energy Corporation, Founder and CEO of Micron Misting, CEO of e-lingo and a key member of the founding team and Director of Business Operations at Inktomi.
 Marion has led organizations raising over $15 million in venture/angel investment in early stage companies and taken companies through strategic sale and IPO.
 Marion holds a B.S. in Economics from Georgia State University and is an avid pilot.